 Ruling Out Mediation

-Many courts today encourage, and sometimes even mandate parties to go through mediation.
+Many courts today encourage, and sometimes even mandate parties to go through.
 They do this in spite of the fact that this can delay the process, for the simple reason that mediation works.

 People who come to an agreement themselves are more likely to abide by that agreement.
 If a judge decides a case, there is usually a winner and a loser.
 The loser is obviously not happy and tends to obstruct the judgment as much as they can.
 This leads to frustration and future trips to court.